SenseLogic/CODEX/README.md

                  && tankHealth > 0.5 ) );
     ```

-*   In multiline assignments, if the value starts with a bracket or a brace, the operator can be put at the end of the first line, to ease manual code indentation :
+*   To ease code indentation, if the multiline expression starts with a bracket or a function call, the assignment operator can alternatively be put at the end of the first line :

     ```html
     <div